jhpark98/lanenet-lane-detection-pytorch/README.md

 ## Training

-The model trained with the dataset configuration discussed above can be accessed [here](https://drive.google.com/file/d/1z_UJ01xIoiusTtfGif8cvXMY0VlDDnfQ/view).
+The model weights trained with the dataset configuration discussed above can be accessed [here](https://drive.google.com/file/d/1z_UJ01xIoiusTtfGif8cvXMY0VlDDnfQ/view).
-We trained the model, wih a DeepLabV3+ architecture, on a Quadro RTX 6000 GPU for about 2 hours.
+We trained the model, with a DeepLabV3+ architecture, on a Quadro RTX 6000 GPU for about 2 hours.

 If you wish to re-run the training yourself, use our model_train.py script to train the model.